TIBHannover/c3voc_avp_import/README.md

 A list of currently published schedules is available under [https://c3voc.de/wiki/events_tib](https://c3voc.de/wiki/events_tib).

+## Dependencies

 You will also need to install additional python modules to run the scripts.
-You can install them either with `pip` or the package manager of your OS, e.g., `sudo apt install python-pycurl`.
+You can install them either with `pip` or the package manager of your OS.
 In the best case, you have all of them installed already, so that the script won't complain.
+Following dependencies are usually needed to be installed on a "clean" Ubuntu or Debian machine:

+    sudo apt install python-pycurl
+    pip install requests lxml python-magic

 ## Usage

     ./download.sh <path to schedule file>